-HUD's Office of Community Planning and Development (CPD) has published CPD Program Formula Allocations and CARES Act Supplemental Funding for FY 2020, listing CARES Act allocations for Continuum of Care (CoC), Emergency Solutions Grant (ESG), and Housing Opportunities for People with AIDS (HOPWA) funding, as well as a Memorandum (3/31/20) explaining the availability of waivers for these programs to prevent the spread of COVID-19 and to facilitate assistance to eligible communities and households economically impacted by COVID-19.
-CPD has issued COVID FAQs for the Youth Homelessness Demonstration Program and a Quick Guide to CDBG Eligible Activities to Support Infectious Disease Response (3/19/20).
-More recently, CPD has published general HOME program waivers and waivers specific to using HOME funds for Tenant Based Rental Assistance (TBRA) as well as an initial set of waivers for the Community Development Block Grant (CDBG) program.
-Check out the HUD CPD web page for new waiver authority issued May 22, 2020.
+HUD's Office of Community Planning and Development (CPD) has published CPD Program Formula Allocations and CARES Act Supplemental Funding for FY 2020, listing CARES Act allocations for Continuum of Care (CoC), Emergency Solutions Grant (ESG), and Housing Opportunities for People with AIDS (HOPWA) funding, as well as Flexibilities/Waivers Granted by the CARES Act + Mega Waiver and Guidance, a consolidation of COVID waivers to date.
+CPD has issued COVID FAQs for the Youth Homelessness Demonstration Program and a Quick Guide to CDBG Eligible Activities to Support Infectious Disease Response (3/19/20), as well as updated CDBG-CV COVID-19 FAQ (07/16/20).

 Information for Tenants

 HUD's Multifamily Office issued COVID information for tenants (5/24/20) and posted it in multiple languages on the Fair Housing and Equal Opportunity webpage.
 HUD’s PIH Tenant Flyer on the Eviction Moratorium has been translated into 20 languages.

 - CDC Fact Sheet for Youth Experiencing Homelessness